4 Geometry operations

 seine_pos = seine.representative_point()

-The centroids and points in surface are illustrated in Figure 4.3:
+The centroids and points on surface are illustrated in Figure 4.3.

 # New Zealand